twitchy-ears/ao3-wrapped/README.md

 # Notes

-To build your own windows package try
+To build your own windows package try getting a workable copy of the script then doing something like this:
 ```
 python -m pip install pyinstaller
 PyInstaller -p %HOMEDRIVE%%HOMEPATH%\Downloads\ao3_api-master\ao3_api-master ao3-wrapped.py